mitranim/wordplay/readme.md

 ackwards © Yury

-discour (through intense search) © Yury
+discour (through intense search; when you scratch off the layers of shit masking something) © Yury

 septomber © M